kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 ![Race Position]({{ site.url }}/assets/images/2018-02-08/median_average_lap_time_everyone.svg)

 Best lap time does not appear to be an indicator of placing or average lap time.
-It is an early reminder how of important consistency, not raw performance, can be in endurance racing.
+It is a reminder how of important consistency, not raw performance, can be in endurance racing.

 # Box Plot